aleccool213/aleccool213/README.md

 # Hi 👋

 I'm Alec - working for Unity Technologies 🎮 as a software developer.
-I write about React, GraphQL, and Privacy.
+I write about Node.js, Deno, React, GraphQL, and Privacy.

 ## Some of my blog posts 📝